 If you are unsure about what we can do to help you, please get in touch.

 If you’re looking for a good independent resource to help you understand your role and ours, take a look at Under One Roof - the site offers independent advice to flat owners in Scotland.

 We provide core factoring services to you through the management fee we charge.
 These include:

-- procuring buildings insurance (where your title deeds require there to be a block policy held by your factor)
+- arranging buildings insurance (where your Title Deeds require there to be a block policy held by your factor)

 24/7 customer service:

 - through your My YP online account meaning you can report a repair, pay a bill and check your account details when it suits you

 - by calling our customer helpline on 0800 479 7979.
 We’re available 24/7 so we’re here whenever you need us

 - collecting your neighbours’ share of costs for works including debt recovery actions

 - arranging owners’ meetings and arranging votes on works